makepad/makepad/README.md

 - Workspaces (for file access/builds) with networking support
 - Built in HTTP server with livereload for wasm development

-What we do NOT have, but will in the future:
-- A documented usable render API, all makepads' own render libraries are still internal and can change in any way.
-- Visual editors
-- Autocomplete
-- VR Support (although the web version you can 'see' in webVR, try it in the Quest browser)

 Install makepad locally so you can compile code:

 ```